kingsleyh/rappa/README.md

+# PLEASE NOTE - This project is not being actively maintained at the moment - I am taking a break - not sure when I will return.

 # Package and deploy ruby rack based applications

 Rappa is a tool which lets you package your rack based application e.g. Sinatra, Rails etc for easy deployment to a ThunderCat container.